The Menu-Size Complexity of Revenue Approximation: Upper Bound on Revenue-Approximation Complexity

 \begin{definition}[Outcome; Type; Utility] Let $n\in\mathbb{N}$ be a number of items. \begin{parts} \item An \emph{outcome} is an $(n+1)$-tuple $(\vec{x};p)=(x_1,x_2,\ldots,x_n;p)\in[0,1]^n\times\RR$, denoting an allocation (to the buyer) of every item $i\in[n]$ with probability $x_i$, for a total price (paid by the buyer) of $p$. \item We denote the (expected) \emph{utility} of a (risk-neutral additive) buyer with \emph{type} (respective item valuations) $v=(v_1,v_2,\ldots,v_n)\in\RRn$ from an outcome $e=(\vec{x};p)\in[0,1]^n\times\RR$ by \end{parts} \end{definition}

-\begin{definition}[IC Auction as Menu] Let $n\in\mathbb{N}$ be a number of items.
-By the taxation principle, we identify any \emph{incentive-compatible (IC)} $n$-item \emph{auction} with a (possibly infinitely large) menu of outcomes (the \emph{entries} in the menu are all the possible outcomes of the auction), where by IC the buyer chooses an entry that maximizes her utility.\footnote{If the menu is infinite, then the fact that it corresponds to an IC auction guarantees that some menu entry maximizes the utility of each buyer type.
-See \cref{closure-max-utility} for more details.} If the auction is \emph{individually rational (IR)}, then we assume w.l.o.g.\ that the menu includes the entry $(\vec{0};0)$ that allocates no item and costs nothing.
-(Conversely, if the menu includes the entry $(\vec{0};0)$, then the auction is IR.)
-Following \cite{hart-nisan-b}, we define the \emph{menu size} of an IC and IR auction as the number of entries, except $(\vec{0};0)$, in the menu of that auction. \end{definition}
+\begin{definition}[IC Mechanism as Menu] Let $n\in\mathbb{N}$ be a number of items.
+By the taxation principle, we identify any \emph{incentive-compatible (IC)} $n$-item \emph{mechanism} with a (possibly infinitely large) menu of outcomes (the \emph{entries} in the menu are all the possible outcomes of the mechanism), where by IC the buyer chooses an entry that maximizes her utility.\footnote{If the menu is infinite, then the fact that it corresponds to an IC mechanism guarantees that some menu entry maximizes the utility of each buyer type.
+See \cref{closure-max-utility} for more details.} If the mechanism is \emph{individually rational (IR)}, then we assume w.l.o.g.\ that the menu includes the entry $(\vec{0};0)$ that allocates no item and costs nothing.
+(Conversely, if the menu includes the entry $(\vec{0};0)$, then the mechanism is IR.)
+Following \cite{hart-nisan-b}, we define the \emph{menu size} of an IC and IR mechanism as the number of entries, except $(\vec{0};0)$, in the menu of that mechanism. \end{definition}